ethernity-cloud/ethernity-hello-world-react/README.md

 export default App;
 ```

-The App.js file of a React app is responsible for integrating the Ethernity Cloud Runner module into the application.
-Here's a description of the section:

 11. **Application styling**

-    Now go on src/App.css file and update the content adding following css classes:
+Now, navigate to the src/App.css file and proceed to enhance its content by adding the following CSS classes:

 ```css
 .container {